Xingyu-stars/CTSM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The Cum-Time Stacking Model is an ensemble algorithm based on cumulative time series.
-The core idea is to divide the time series into l (a positive integer greater than or equal to 2) cumulative time series to capture data information at different time scales.
-Kernel Principal Component Analysis (KPCA) is used for feature construction, which performs better compared to Principal Component Analysis (PCA), as well as deep learning techniques such as Long Short-Term Memory (LSTM) networks and Autoencoders.
+The Cum-Time Stacking model is an ensemble learning algorithm based on cumulative time series.
+Its core idea is to divide the time series into k (where k is a positive integer greater than or equal to 2) cumulative time series, in order to capture data information at different time scales.
+In the feature construction process, Kernel Principal Component Analysis (KPCA) is employed, which, compared to traditional Principal Component Analysis (PCA), Long Short-Term Memory (LSTM) networks, and Autoencoders, demonstrates superior performance in handling nonlinear relationships and high-dimensional data.
+Next, the model inputs the feature vectors of each cumulative time series into the base learners of the Stacking model, which includes three algorithms: Random Forest, AdaBoost, and Gradient Boosting Trees.
+By horizontally concatenating the prediction probabilities from the base learners, the resulting probabilities are then used as feature vectors for the meta-learner (Logistic Regression).
+This process significantly increases the number of features fed into the meta-learner, thereby effectively improving prediction accuracy.

 The research conducted in this project is based on the preprint paper titled “A Cum-Time-Based Machine Leaning Algorithm for Predicting Sepsis